Global19-atlassian-net/iODKbook2/AlgLin/source/problem_wlasny_definicja.rst

    nad ciałem :math:`\,K\,,\ ` są pierwiastkami charakterystycznymi macierzy tego operatora w dowolnej bazie przestrzeni :math:`\,V.`

-.. admonition:: Wniosek.
+.. admonition:: Corollary.

-   Jeżeli :math:`\,V\ ` jest skończenie wymiarową przestrzenią wektorową, to wartości własne operatora liniowego :math:`\,F\in\text{End}(V)\ ` są pierwiastkami charakterystycznymi macierzy tego operatora w dowolnej bazie przestrzeni :math:`\,V\,.`

-Kwestię rozwiązalności problemu własnego porusza
+   If :math:`\,V\ ` is a finite dimensional vector space, then the eigenvalues of the linear operator :math:`\,F\in\text{End}(V)\ ` are characteristic roots of the matrix of this operator in any basis of the space :math:`\,V\,.`

+The question of solvability of the eigenvalue problem is treated in

-.. admonition:: Twierdzenie 1.
+.. admonition:: Theorem 1.

-   Każdy operator liniowy określony na skończenie wymiarowej zespolonej przestrzeni wektorowej ma wektory własne.

-Wynika to z *zasadniczego twierdzenia algebry*, według którego każdy wielomian dodatniego stopnia o współczynnikach zespolonych ma pierwiastek w ciele liczb zespolonych.
+   Every linear operator defined on a finite dimensional complex vector space has eigenvectors.

+This follows from the *fundamental theorem of algebra*, which states that every polynomial of positive degree with complex coefficients has at least one complex root.

-Jeżeli więc :math:`\,K=C\,,\ `
+Hence, if :math:`\,K=C\,,\ `
-to równanie charakterystyczne :eq:`char_eqn_1` ma pierwiastek zespolony :math:`\,\lambda_0\,,\ `
-który podstawiony do równania (:math:`\clubsuit`) wyznacza odpowiedni wektor własny (faktycznie: co najmniej 1-wymiarową podprzestrzeń wektorów własnych).

-Twierdzenie 1. nie stosuje się do przestrzeni rzeczywistych.
-Dla przykładu rozważmy operator obrotu o kąt :math:`\,\phi\neq k\pi,\ k\in Z\,,\ ` określony w (rzeczywistej) przestrzeni wektorów geometrycznych zaczepionych w początku układu współrzędnych płaszczyzny.
-Operator ten zmienia kierunek każdego niezerowego wektora, nie ma więc wektorów własnych.

-Gdy :math:`\,V\ ` jest :math:`\,n`-wymiarową przestrzenią zespoloną,
+then the characteristic equation :eq:`char_eqn_1` has a complex root :math:`\,\lambda_0\ ` which substituted to the equation (:math:`\clubsuit`) determines a suitable eigenvector (in fact: at least :math:`\,1`-dimensional subspace of eigenvectors).

+Theorem 1. is not true for real vector spaces.
+For example, consider an operator of rotation by an angle :math:`\,\phi\neq k\pi,\ k\in Z\,,\ ` which is defined on the (real) vector space of geometric vectors with the initial point at the origin of the Cartesian coordinate system.
+This operator changes the direction of each non-zero vector, and thus does not have eigenvectors.

+If :math:`\,V\ ` is an :math:`\,n`-dimensional complex vector space,
-to wielomian charakterystyczny :math:`\,w(\lambda)\ `
+then the characteristic polynomial :math:`\,w(\lambda)\ `
-operatora liniowego :math:`\,F\in\text{End}(V)\ `
+of the linear operator :math:`\,F\in\text{End}(V)\ `
-ma :math:`\,n\ ` (niekoniecznie różnych) pierwiastków:
+has :math:`\,n\ ` (not necessarily different) roots:

 .. math::
    :label: prod